lornamariak/PlayR/chapter1.md

 ---
-title       : Introduction to R description : Simple introduction to R concepts and syntax
+title       : Introduction to R description : Simple introduction to R concepts and syntax.Just Like anyother Language R has it's own variations.Throughout this chapter we shall explore the differences.